ta0kira/zeolite/README.md

 defined for `concrete` categories.
 This means that, for example, a filter such as `#x defines Equals<#x>` cannot be satisfied by a `@value interface`.

+### Source Files

+There are two distinct types of source file used by the Zeolite compiler:

+1. `.0rx`: Implementation files that can contain category declarations, i.e., `concrete`, `@value interface`, `@type interface`, and category definitions, i.e., `define`.
+Nothing in implementation files is visible to other source files.
+2. `.0rp`: Declaration files that can only contain category declarations; they *cannot* contain `define`.
+Everything in declaration files is visible to other source files.

+If you want to have an entire program in a single source file, use `.0rx`.
+If you need to split it up, you must also use `.0rp` for sharing type declarations.

+(Compilation instructions are still in the works.)

 ### Parameter Filters

 Type parameters don't have access to any information about the type being